pyControl/docs/docs/user-guide/hardware.md

 `rising_event` Name of event triggered when voltage crosses threshold in rising direction.

 `falling_event` Name of event triggered when voltage crosses threshold in falling direction.

-*Methods:*

-`Analog_input.record()` Start streaming analog input measurements to computer.
-If the computer is logging pyControl data the analog data will be saved to disk.
-Analog data is saved in seperate files from the main pyControl data log, with a seperate data file for each analog input.
-Analog data is saved in binary files with a *.pca* file extension, for information on how to read these files see [pyControl data](pycontrol-data.md#analog-data).

-`Analog_input.stop()` Stop streaming analog data to computer.
-You can start and stop streaming analog data multples times in a framework run.
-If rising or falling events are specified for the analog input these will be generated regardless of whether or not the input is streaming data to the computer.

 ---